HikkaV/DS-ML-Courses/docs/assignment1_sup_ml_cls.rst

 Classification metrics
 ======================

 Speaking about classification it's mandatory to understand the data and pick the right tool for performance measurement.
 First of all, let's speak about such metric as *accuracy*.
 Accuracy is usually used in classification models when we deal with balanced dataset, meaning that each class has the same number of data points.
-To undestand the metrics we will define next notations (all the metrics scores are in the interval from 0 to 1):
+To understand the metrics we will define next notations (all the metrics scores are in the interval from 0 to 1):

 * TP - true positives, number of samples related to the first (positive) class that were predicted correctly.
 * FP - false positives, number of samples related to the first (positive) class that were predicted incorrectly.